kevinboss/port/README.md

 ## What is it?

-While the scenario above can be achieved by using the regular docker CLI or desktop terminal dcma aims for a more streamlined experience. dcma allows the user to configure multiple images and assign a readable identifier for each image.
+While the scenario above can be achieved by using the regular docker CLI or desktop terminal, dcma aims for a more streamlined experience. dcma allows the user to configure multiple images and assign a readable identifier for each image.
-Afterwards the user can run the images (this also shuts down any other running containers using a configured image), create snapshots of the running containers as well as remove the original image as well as the snapshots.
+Afterwards the user can run the images (this also shuts down any other running containers using a configured image), create snapshots of the running containers as well as remove the original image as well as snapshots.

 ## How to get it?